Korea-Life/busanlife/wp-content/plugins/pagination/readme.txt

 4. Appearance settings in WordPress admin panel.

 == Changelog ==

+= V1.0.5 - 20.07.2016 =
+* NEW : Ability to disable plugin styles.
+* Update : Color Picker was updated.
+* Update : BWS panel section was updated.

+= V1.0.4 - 19.04.2016 =
+* NEW : Ability to use for custom post types with custom queries to the dababase.
+* NEW : Ability to add custom styles.
+* Bugfix : The conflict in the RSS feed was fixed.

 = V1.0.3 - 30.12.2015 =
 * Bugfix : Displaying pagination block on the archive page and multipages was fixed.